-why the industry is able to thrive on U.S. soil.
-Many studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
+studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
 Economists have found that low-skilled immigrants, the group that most undocumented immigrants fall into, tend to pursue different jobs than less-skilled natives.
 While U.S.-born workers without a high school degree are often overrepresented in forward-facing roles like cashiers, receptionists, and coffee shop attendants, many less-skilled immigrants pursue more laborintensive work requiring less human interaction, filling jobs as meat processors, sewing machine operators, or nail salon workers.
 This phenomenon exists within industries as well.
 In construction, for instance, lessskilled immigrants often work as painters and drywall installers, allowing natives to move into higher paying positions requiring more training, such as electricians, contractors, and plumbers.

-The challenge of undocumented immigration is becoming increasingly apparent in places like North Carolina, which have not historically been home to a large number of such immigrants.
+The challenge of undocumented immigration is becoming increasingly apparent in places like New Mexico, which have not historically been home to a large number of such immigrants.
 But just as with the nation as a whole, as these immigrants spend years and decades in America, they get further integrated into our economy.
-In North Carolina, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
-In this section, we estimate the size and the characteristics of the undocumented population in North Carolina by conducting a close analysis of the American Community Survey from the U.S. Census.
+In New Mexico, there is evidence that undocumented immigrants are playing a small but critical role in the workforce.
+In this section, we estimate the size and the characteristics of the undocumented population in New Mexico by conducting a close analysis of the American Community Survey from the U.S. Census.
 This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.
 (See the Methodology Appendix for more details.)

-Using this technique, we estimate that North Carolina is home to almost 339,000 undocumented immigrants.
+Using this technique, we estimate that New Mexico is home to almost 72,000 undocumented immigrants.

 These individuals are far more likely than the nativeborn population-or even the broader foreign-born one-to be in the prime of their working years, or ranging in age from 25-64.
 They also contribute to a range of industries that could not thrive without a pool of workers willing to take on highly labor-intensive roles.
-In 2014, for instance, undocumented immigrants made up 13.7 percent of all employees in North Carolina's administrative, support, and waste management services, a sector that includes grounds maintenance workers, janitors and building cleaners, and security guards.
-They also made up almost one in seven workers employed in the accommodation and food services sector, as well as 25.5 percent of workers in agriculture industry.
-In North Carolina, a state that grows a large amount of fresh produce, many agriculture positions require workers to hand pick crops in the field.
+In 2014, for instance, undocumented immigrants made up 18.5 percent of all employees in New Mexico's accommodation and food services industry, a sector that includes dishwashers, food preparation workers, and short order cooks.
+They also made up more than one in nine workers employed in the mining sector, as well as 18 percent of workers in the agriculture industry.